haydenso/git_automation/README.md

 Remove the --private if the new repo is not a private (check out the gitclick documentation)

-## Setup:
-(make sure you have git and npm package manager installed) (npm) npm install gitclick -g
+## Setup:(make sure you have git and npm package manager installed)
+npm install gitclick -g
-(npm) gitclick add (to add user profile configurations -- get access token from github account)
+gitclick add (to add user profile configurations -- get access token from github account)

 ## Example:
 (in cmd/powershell)
 ### gitcreate testproject
-(creates a repo named testproject)
+- creates a repo named testproject
-(a remote git repo is created in the configurated user) (a local .git is inititialised)
+- a remote git repo is created in the configurated user
+- a local .git is inititialised
-(creates readme, adds readme and commits the files) (adds the remote origin and pushes the files to the origin master) (opens vscode with "code .")
+- creates readme, adds readme and commits the files
+- adds the remote origin and pushes the files to the origin master
+- opens vscode with "code ."